GridPane is not a traditional WordPress hosting provider perse. It is a WordPress control panel for hosting

 Automatic Controlled Updates & Resolutions

-And now I come to the features we’d call next level.
+And now I come to the features we’d call the next level.
 Oh yes, this I really love about GridPane.

 The first feature I really love is the automatic controlled updates feature.
 This is a feature in which GridPane makes a copy of an existing site, perform Plugin, Theme and WordPress updates.
 Then, it compares this copied site with the original site for any visual changes.
 If these changes surpass a certain threshold, the updates are not performed on the original site.
 If everything is looking good, updates are performed.